 Working with Moulders

 As a materials manufacturer, Broadway adopts the ethos that we must be a valued partner to the plastic moulders we supply.
 We manufacture materials for use in a multitude of plastic manufacturing processes and our experience means we can offer reliable information and expert advice.
-We’ve been supplying injection moulders in the UK for 25 years, and rotational moulders have benefitted from our high-quality powders for the past decade.
+We’ve been supplying injection moulders in the UK for 25 years, and rotational moulders have benefitted from our high-quality powders for more than a decade.

 Injecting our expertise

-We’ve recently expanded our production capacity in response to increasing demand for large lot masterbatch orders and custom compounds.
+We continue to expand our production capacity in response to increasing demand for large lot masterbatch orders and custom compounds.
 Whatever your requirement may be, you can be sure that Broadway will take the time to understand your processes, challenges and needs in order to deliver the right solution.
-Our products are relied upon for their colour accuracy and consistency in production and are always backed up by reliable and attentive customer service.
+Our products are relied upon for their colour accuracy and consistency in production and are always backed up by reliable and attentive customer service and expert technical support.
 We value each and every order – big or small.

-If you simply need a colour quickly, then give us a call now.
+If you simply need a colour quickly, then give us a call.
 With next day deliveries achievable, our stocked universal masterbatch and roto powder range can ensure your production lines keep running.
 Below is a small selection of the manufacturers who have put their faith in Broadway.

 We supply materials for use in the following production methods